Atorudibo-Seth1/Data-Analyst-Projects/PY Projects/UltraMarathon Python/Analysis Report.md

 - Dropped unnecessary columns
 - Renamed and added columns appropriately
 ## Data Analysis
 This section covers a glimpse of some of the code I wrote as well as some screenshots and a brief summary of the general findings I was able to extract through my analysis.
+Also because of my level of experience at the time, I only analysed 50km and 50mi races in the USA on 2020.

-**N.B**: The Notebook can be found in the [UltraMarathon_EDA(Pandas and Seaborn).ipynb](UltraMarathon_EDA(Pandas and Seaborn).ipynb) file
+**N.B**: The Notebook can be found in the [UltraMarathon_EDA.ipynb](UltraMarathon_EDA.ipynb) file
 ### Findings
 ---
 1. Are athletes slower in summer than in winter?